 We are notifying you of this incident and sharing the steps that we, and Blackbaud, are taking in response.
-Blackbaud has informed us that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect your data from any subsequent incidents, and are undertaking additional efforts to harden their environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.
-At Out-of-Door, we have instituted an additional password protection system for banking information stored in all of our Blackbaud products, and we have implemented a required two-factor authentication process as an additional layer of security above and beyond the increased security and encryption within Blackbaud's system.
+Blackbaud has informed us that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data, and are undertaking additional efforts to enhance the security of its network.
+Additionally, we want to assure you that International Medical Corps stopped the practice of storing unencrypted images of personal checks and other financial documents prior to 2014.
+We also are undergoing a process of securing any remaining unencrypted financial documents that were previously saved in our database.